 - The Monk class of Ragnarok Online are Catholic Shaolin Monks.
 The Taekwon class fight with just their feet.

 - World of Warcraft's fourth expansion Mists of Pandaria introduces the monk as the game's 11th (and 10th base) class.
 Although monks equip weapons, it's only for the status they give, since most of their attacks rely on unarmed maneuvers.
-The only exception of Jab, where the use of the weapon is purely cosmetic.
-And even then, there is a glyph that makes jab to be always unarmed.
+There are two exceptions: Jab, where the use of the weapon is purely cosmetic, and even then, there is a glyph that makes jab to be always unarmed; and Fist Weapons, which the Monk does wield and use for all of their attacks.

 - The Monk class of Dungeons & Dragons Online follows a version of the D&D pen-and-paper game rules.
 Depending on the build, it averts the Can't Catch Up trope with self-healing, Elemental Powers and Ki Attacks and evasive gymnastics to avoid damage that leave other melee classes sometimes lacking, right up to endgame and beyond.